mislav/poignant-guide/_posts/1900-01-04-floating-little-leaves.md

 I refused to call him back, he somehow left a message on my pager.
 Meaning: it beeped a couple times and then printed out a small slip of paper.
-The slip said something to the effect of, “Get down here quick!” and also, “We’ve got to rid the earth of this scourge of enterpreneurial caterpillars, these twisted insect vikings are suffocating my blue crystals!”
+The slip said something to the effect of, “Get down here quick!” and also, “We’ve got to rid the earth of this scourge of entrepreneurial caterpillars, these twisted insect vikings are suffocating my blue crystals!”

 Lately, the exchange rate has settled down between leaves and crystals.
-One treegrown note is worth five crystals.
+One tree-grown note is worth five crystals.
 So the basic money situation looks like
 this:

 {% highlight rb %}